Division of Maranoa

 The Division of Maranoa is an Australian electoral division in the state of Queensland.

-Maranoa extends across the Southern Outback and is socially conservative.
-It is the largest electorate in Queensland and the fifth largest federal electorate in Australia, being three times the size of Victoria.
-In the 2016 and 2019 federal elections, Pauline Hanson's One Nation finished ahead of Labor on preference count, reaching a peak in 2016 with 17.82% of the primary vote.
+Maranoa extends across the Southern Outback and is the largest electorate in Queensland and the fifth largest federal electorate in Australia, being three times the size of Victoria.
+Maranoa is noted for its strong conservatism; in the 2016, 2019 and 2025 federal elections, Pauline Hanson's One Nation finished ahead of Labor on preference count, reaching a peak in 2016 with 17.82% of the primary vote.

 Maranoa is a stronghold for the Liberal National Party of Queensland.
-The current MP is David Littleproud, former Minister of Agriculture and current leader of the National Party.
+The current MP is David Littleproud, former Minister of Agriculture and former leader of the National Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.